 The Estadio Francisco de la Hera in 1997

 Extremadura CF endured a dreadful start to life in La Primera, winning just one of their first 19 fixtures.
 The second half of the season saw a remarkable turnaround, but with salvation within their grasp, the club lost the final fixture of the season away at Deportivo La Coruna and fell back to La Segunda.
 Back in the second division, Extremadura appointed Rafa Benitez, who had endured a chequered start to his managerial career at Real Valladolid & Osasuna.
-It proved to be an inspired choice, as under Benitez, Extremadura easily won promotion back to La Primera, finishing runners-up to Deportivo Alavés.
+It proved to be an inspired choice, as under Benitez, Extremadura easily won promotion back to La Primera, finishing runners-up to Deportivo Alavés in June 1998.
 Back in the big time, Extremadura got off to another horrid start, but as the season progressed, Benitez's team proved very difficult to beat.
 Unfortunately, despite playing some decent football, the club could not break away from the relegation zone, and ultimately finished 17th and entered the relegation/promotion play-offs.
 What had been their route into the first division three years earlier, proved to be their route out, as they lost 4-0 on aggregate to Rayo Vallecano.
 Benitez left in the summer and Extremadura started the slow and painful descent into bankruptcy and extinction.